-While some locals prefer to commute to Wild Abundance from Asheville, students from the area and out of town are welcome to pitch a tent in one of our flat camping spots in the woods or field, or to tie a hammock in the forest on our seven-acre property.
-We strongly suggest bringing a very warm sleeping bag and bedding.
-We do have a fully functioning outdoor kitchen and bathroom, though in extremely cold weather, sometimes one or both are out of operation due to the water freezing.
+Wherever you’re coming from, you’re welcome to pitch a tent in one of our flat camping spots in the woods or field, or to tie a hammock in the forest on our seven-acre property.
+If you live locally, you may prefer to commute to Wild Abundance from Asheville (25 minute drive).
+If you choose to camp, we strongly suggest bringing a very warm sleeping bag and bedding.
+We do have a lovely outdoor kitchen equipped with stove and running water, an outdoor shower, and an outhouse available to campers.
+In extremely cold weather, sometimes these are out of operation due to the water freezing.

 If you prefer something more conducive to creature comforts, we suggest browsing Airbnb or checking out some of the local motels and B&Bs within a 10-15 minute drive to Wild Abundance.